Mosaic: An Extensible Framework for Composing Rule-Based and Learned Motion Planners: Evaluation on nuPlan

 \subsection{Ablation Studies}

-To isolate the contribution of each component, we conduct three ablation experiments on the CLS-R benchmark: (1) removing the verification module while keeping both planners (\textit{w/o verif.}), (2) using only \texttt{FlowDrive*} with verification and emergency stop, and (3) using only \texttt{PDM-Closed} with verification and emergency stop.
-Results are summarized in \cref{tab:ablation_results}.
+To isolate the contribution of each component, we conduct three ablation experiments on the CLS-R benchmark: (i) removing the verification module while keeping both planners (\textit{w/o verif.}), (ii) using only \texttt{FlowDrive*} with the shared verifier and emergency stop, and (iii) using only \texttt{PDM-Closed} with the shared verifier and emergency stop.
+Across every \textit{Mosaic} configuration the planners' native internal safety checks are disabled: the two raw-baseline rows are the only ones that retain them, the single-planner and full rows use the shared verifier instead, and \textit{w/o verif.} uses none.
+These experiments are discussed in the following.